FabricMC/fabric-docs/develop/networking.md

 _packets_.
 Packets can contain data which we refer to as the _payload_.

 This packet bridge does not only exist between a game client and dedicated server, but also between your client and another client connected over LAN.
-The packet bridge is also present even in single-player.
+The packet bridge is also present even in singleplayer.
 This is because the game client will spin up a special integrated server instance to run the game on.

 The key difference between the three types of connections that are shown in the table below: